Mental Health

 Extreme people-pleasing

-You might find yourself feeling uncomfortable in social situations, worrying that you'll say the wrong thing or upset someone.
+You might find yourself feeling uncomfortable in social situations, worrying that you'll say the wrong thing or upset someone, or perhaps you avoid them altogether.
 Maybe you’re afraid to ask for what you need because you think it will push others away or be "too much" for them to handle.
 Does this sound familiar?
 “If I ask for too much, this might be the last straw and they’ll leave.”
-It’s tough, but recognizing this pattern is the first step.
+It’s tough, but recognizing this pattern is the first step because it might point to an issue of feeling afraid of being abandoned, one of the worst feelings to afflict a human being.

 Self-Exploitation or Self-Destructive Behaviors